Friedrich-Mueller/Workexamples/SWP Privacy Preserving Machine Learning/README.md

-The following is a piece of readme which was part of my work during the Software Project "Privacy-Preserving Machine Learning".
+The following is a piece of readme which was part of my contributions during the Software Project "Privacy-Preserving Machine Learning".

 <hr style="border:2px solid grey"> </hr>